buildit/bookit-web/sprint-docs/04-demo-plan.md

 4) Click "Yes" to confirm.
 5) See a message confirming that the cancellation succeeded.
 6) Refresh page and see that the meeting is no longer there.
-?
-7) The meeting is also removed from the Outlook calendar.

 ## UI polish